 Of all company sizes, middle market businesses rely the most on paying with paper checks.
 According to PayStream Advisors, they’re also the market that has the highest decentralized payment process.
-On the other hand, enterprise-level companies trust ACH payments as the best e-payment compared to paper checks.
+On the other hand, enterprise-level companies have a higher degree of trust with ACH compared to paper checks.

 When it comes to cost, checks are more expensive than many finance departments realize.
 It’s easy to overlook direct costs like stamps, envelopes, and paper—not to mention any additional internal costs.
 The average cost to process a single paper check is anywhere between $4 and $20.
 That doesn’t include the time staff spends preparing each check and the snail mail delivery time to get from your business to your vendor.

 With e-Payments, funds are sent directly to your vendor’s bank account in a matter of days—if not immediately.
 There’s less worry about payments being lost in the mail or additional fees.
 Most EFTs cost less than a dollar per transaction.

 An electronic payment system is a third-party SaaS or application used to electronically manage payments.
 Most electronic payment systems include a few key components: